matthiasharzer/patreon-crawler/README.md

 ## Usage

-To use this tool, you need to extract the cookies from the Patreon website.
-The cookies are used to authenticate you against the Patreon API.
+The `patreon-crawler` requires you to manually extract the cookie from the Patreon website inorder to authenticate you against the Patreon API.

 ### Extracting the cookies from Patreon
 The simplest way to extract the cookies is by visiting the Patreon home page and copying the cookie-value from a network request: